stanislawbartkowski/hdpwiredencryption/README.md

 ## Create and distribute client trustore

+This step is common for self-signed certificates and CA-signed.

 >./run.sh 1<br>

 The tool creates a client trustore containing the public certificates from all hosts.
 The trustore is then shipped to all hosts and saved in */etc/security/clientKeys/allkeys.jks* file.<br>